 My name is Anthousa Papadopoulou, I am the owner of the Kalamata Dive Center and I am a PADI Master Scuba Instructor and cavern instructor, a Tec50 diver and a cave diver.
 I was born in Athens to a greek father and a swiss-german mom and was raised in a multilingual, bicultural household with two younger siblings.
 I’ve lived half of my life in Greece and the other half in Switzerland.
 I’ve studied, had a career, travelled the world and when I had my children, I became a full time housewife by choice.
-I used to run marathons and I still do a lot of yoga.
+I used to run marathons and I practice yoga since decades.
 My first dive was in 1992 and I knew immediately, it is my world.
 I used to skin dive a lot as a child, but apnea was not enough for me.
 I liked staying longer under water, so I got certified as a PADI Open Water diver in 1998, bought my own equipment and dived a lot.
 In 2012 my life changed abruptly and painfully, in 2014 I lost my daughter and my marriage.
 What helped me is being underwater, I found peace and comfort in the sea.
 I realized the therapeutic effect of scuba diving and decided I want to share it with others.
 So I went on with my education and right after becoming a PADI instructor I opened the Kalamata Dive Center in Kalamata in 2016.
 I kept my groups very small and ended up having only private dives, because it is important for me to focus on every detail of my dive buddy’s experience.

 I continue my education as a diver and dream to own a Rebreather one day.
 What I learn, I apply to give even to the very advanced recreational diver good tips on how to improve his style and thus get more out of every dive.
 Yet, I don’t forget what it feels like to take your first breath underwater.
 My priority is to adhere to safety standards and I am a strict, demanding teacher.
 For the hesitating I have developed a method to help them trust the water and their equipment.
 Diving with me is fun but not just that.
 I aspire to give every buddy something on the way that will make his next dives safer and more enjoyable.